Optimal Area-Sensitive Bounds for Polytope Approximation: Introduction

 \section{Introduction}

-Approximating convex bodies by polytopes is a fundamental problem, which has been extensively studied in the literature.
-(See Bronstein~\cite{Bro08} for a recent survey.)
-Given a convex body $K$ in Euclidean $d$-dimensional space and a scalar $\eps > 0$, the problem is to determine a polytope $P$ of low combinatorial complexity that is $\eps$-close to $K$ according to some distance measure.
-There are various ways to measure combinatorial complexity and various distance measures.
-In this paper, we focus on the number of facets (that is, $(d-1)$-dimensional faces) of $P$ and consider the Hausdorff metric.
-Formally, a polytope $P$ is said to be an (outer) \emph{$\eps$-approximation} to $K$ if $K \subseteq P$ and the Hausdorff distance~\cite{Bro08} between $K$ and $P$ is at most $\eps$.
-Throughout, we assume that the dimension $d$ is a constant, implying that constant factors depending on $d$ will be ignored in our asymptotic bounds.
+Approximating convex bodies by polytopes is a well-studied problem in computational and combinatorial geometry.
+(See Bronstein~\cite{Bro08} for a survey.)
+Given a convex body $K$ in the Euclidean $d$-dimensional space and a scalar $\eps > 0$, we say that a polytope $P$ is an \emph{$\eps$-approximation} to $K$ if the Hausdorff distance between $K$ and $P$ is at most $\eps$.
+(See Section~\ref{sec:notation} for definitions and notation.)
+The question we consider is how many facets are needed in such a polytope.
+Throughout, we assume that the dimension $d$ is a constant, and our asymptotic forms conceal constant factors that depend on $d$.

-Approximation bounds presented in the literature are of two common types.
-In both cases, it is shown that there exists $\eps_0 > 0$ such that the bounds hold for all $\eps \leq \eps_0$.
-In the first type, which we call \emph{nonuniform bounds}, the value of $\eps_0$ depends on properties of $K$.
-They frequently impose smoothness conditions on $K$'s boundary (e.g., $K$'s boundary is $C^2$ continuous).
-Examples include bounds by Gruber~\cite{Gru93a}, Clarkson~\cite{Cla06}, and others \cite{Bor00,Sch87,McV75,Tot48}.
+Approximation bounds from the literature come in two common forms.
+In both cases, the bounds hold for all $\eps \leq \eps_0$, for some given $\eps_0$.
+Bounds are said to be \emph{nonuniform} if the value of $\eps_0$ depends on properties of $K$.
+Nonuniform bounds often hold subject to smoothness conditions on $K$'s boundary (e.g., $K$'s boundary is $C^2$ continuous).
+Examples include the works of Gruber~\cite{Gru93a}, Clarkson~\cite{Cla06}, and others~\cite{Bor00,Sch87,McV75,Tot48}.
+In contrast, in uniform bounds, the value of $\eps_0$ is independent of $K$, but can depend on $d$.
+Such bounds hold without any additional smoothness assumptions.
+Examples include the results of Dudley~\cite{Dud74} and Bronshteyn and Ivanov~\cite{BrI76}.
+Our results are of this latter type.

-In the second type, which we call \emph{uniform bounds}, the value of $\eps_0$ is independent of $K$ (but may depend on $d$).
-For example, these include the results of Dudley~\cite{Dud74} and Bronshteyn and Ivanov~\cite{BrI76}.
-These bounds hold without any smoothness assumptions.
-Dudley showed that any convex body $K$ can be $\eps$-approximated by a polytope $P$ with $O((\Delta/\eps)^{(d-1)/2})$ facets, where $\Delta$ is $K$'s diameter and $0 < \eps \leq \Delta$.
-Bronshteyn and Ivanov showed the same bound holds for the number of vertices.
-Constants hidden in the $O$-notation depend only on $d$.
-These results have many applications, for example, in the construction of coresets~\cite{AHV05}.
+Dudley~\cite{Dud74} showed that any convex body $K$ can be $\eps$-approximated by a polytope $P$ with at most $c_d \cdot (\diam(K)/\eps)^{(d-1)/2}$ facets, where $c_d$ is a constant depending on the dimension, $\diam(K)$ denotes $K$'s diameter, and $0 < \eps \leq \diam(K)$.
+Bronshteyn and Ivanov showed that the same asymptotic bound holds for the number of vertices.
+Up to constant factors depending on the dimension, both results are known to be tight in the worst case.